Don’t see the answer to your question or need more support? We’re here to help!

 So many ways!
 You can put tape, hot glue, rubber bands, brass brads, the list goes on.
 Check out this page for build hacks!

-Concerned about building up hot glue gunk on your motors?
+Concerned about building up hot glue gunk on your servos?
 Use masking tape on the motor first, then glue to the masking tape.
 Check out the “Mounting a Servo #2” hack on this page for a video of how to do this.

 Yes!
 Both the Hummingbird and the Finch can be programmed to work “offline” or without being connected to a device using MakeCode!
 Once your fabulous program is complete, you can use the USB cable to download your hex file to your micro:bit, transferring the code to the robot and allowing it to run without being connected to a device.